Client-Side Web SDK

 Supported Languages

-Prove provides client web SDKs in the following languages: JavaScript/TypeScript.
+Prove provides client web SDKs in the following languages: TypeScript and JavaScript.

 Installation

 .
-Install the client SDK of your choice by running a command in your terminal, or by using a dependency management tool specific to your project.
+Install the client-side SDK of your choice by running a command in your terminal, or by using a dependency management tool specific to your project.

 Determine the Type of Flow: Mobile or Desktop

-You can determine if the user is on a mobile or desktop browser using this example.
+You can determine if the customer is on a mobile or desktop browser using this example.
 If the isMobile

 is true, pass mobile